opendocsg/slw-judgments-backfill/2012_SGHC_93/report.md

 6       The plaintiffs’ submissions were made by Mr Gregory Vijayendran (“Mr Vijayendran”) and comprised two parts.
 The first was to persuade me that there is no obstacle in the Act which prevents me from interpreting “child” to include a step-child.
 The second part was an attempt to convince me why I should do so.

 7       In the first part of his submissions, Mr Vijayendran stated that the Act does not expressly or impliedly exclude step-children, unlike illegitimate children.
 According to him, the word “includes” indicates an inclusionary and enlarging definition.
-It makes clear that the definition includes a matter that otherwise would or might be taken as outside it (see _Dilworth v Commissioner of Stamps_ (1899) AC 99 and _Lui Chang Soong v Public Prosecutor_ [1992] 1 SLR(R) 229).
+It makes clear that the definition includes a matter that otherwise would or might be taken as outside it (see _Dilworth v Commissioner of Stamps_ (1899) AC 99 and _Lui Chang Soong v Public Prosecutor_ <span class="citation">[1992] 1 SLR(R) 229</span>).
 Therefore, there is no restriction on reading “child” to include a step-child.

 8       Mr Vijayendran then made four arguments as to why a step-child should be included within the definition of “child”.
 He submitted, firstly, that this would be in line with Parliament’s intention.
 In the Parliamentary debates during the second reading of the Intestate Succesion Bill (Singapore